DavidEdsonDoNascimento/DevelopersDictionaryHCJ/README.md

 # DevelopersDictionary
-Developer's dictionary is a basic guide for the developer to have as a reference encyclopedia for day-to-day use
+Basic study project using HTML/CSS/JS, where the intention is to be a dictionary for developers, a basic guide for the developer to have as a reference encyclopedia for everyday use

 ## Sections